HusamQ/Crowdfunding-Analysis/README.md

 # Kickstarter Analysis

+To view this project, please download the excel file and run on your computer.

 This is an Analaysis for a startup production company that is producing media material that covers different categories in different countries such as art books, music, documantries, ..etc.

 Each project is funded by a fundraising campain.
 In order to produce the material it has to reach the goal for each production.